Table of Contents

 Space matters

+In my opinion, playing Solo should be done in a safe place, from the standpoint of comfort, privacy, and light conditions.
 The setup is not only the physical place, it is also the mood, the sound, the surrounding books, or the applications you use.
-Regardless of the format in which you play, the setup is the feel from where you are playing.
-Let’s take a look at different setup configurations and how each of them can be great.
+Regardless of the format in which you play, your setup is the feel from where you are playing.
+Let’s take a look at different setup configurations.

 Playing on PC